 One fairly recent development in orthodontia are Linguals, braces that are

-to search around for one.
-They are also much more expensive than regular
+around for one.
+They are also much more expensive than regular braces.
+(When

-braces.
-(When I got mine, they were 3 1/2 times more expensive than the regular
+I got mine, they were 3 1/2 times more expensive than the regular kind!!)

-kind!!)
-If you get them, you will not need to deal with an embouchure change,
+If you get them, you will not need to deal with an embouchure change, but

 tonguing getting any better!)
 I had mine back a couple of years ago, for

 a period of 2 years, and every single time I played, I used wax on my linguals,

 and it still caused my tongue to be extremely sore and swollen often.
 With